Thirsty For Revenge? Karma Will Get Your Ex. It ALWAYS Does!

 Continuous bad actions always catch up to you and smite you when you least expect them to.
 This normally happens when you’re in your most vulnerable state and don’t see karma coming.

-Just to remind you, the most vulnerable state doesn’t always mean that you are depressed and out of luck.
-You usually become the most vulnerable when you are the happiest and don’t see karma coming.
+Just to be clear, the most vulnerable state doesn’t always mean that you are depressed or unlucky.
+Often, you become most vulnerable when you’re at your happiest and least expecting karma to strike.

-So if your ex treated you poorly and left you for someone else, he or she is will have to pay for it in one way or another.
+If your ex treated you poorly and left you for someone else, he or she will have to pay for it one way or another.
 It might take time, but eventually, your ex will cross paths with the wrong person and feel his or her wrath.

-And even if your ex hides in the basement and doesn’t interact with anyone, your ex will still get hit by karma.
-Just in other ways.
+And even if your ex hides in the basement and doesn’t interact with anyone, your ex will still get hit by karma, just in other ways.
+Your ex will avoid interactions and miss out on life.

-Drug dealers, criminals, and various dangerous people are aware of their improper behavior.
-They know they have completely destroyed their karma a long time ago, so they must now live in fear, worry guilt, shame, and self-doubt and hide.
+Drug dealers, criminals, and dangerous people are aware of their wrongdoings.
+They know they destroyed their karma long ago, so they must now live with fear, guilt, shame, self-doubt, and the constant need to hide.

-Your ex might not get affected to that degree, but the same principles apply.
+Your ex might not be affected to that extent, but the same principles still apply.

-Always remember that your ex could one day get hit by karma and you won’t even know about it.
-Your ex could just check up on you to see how you’re doing and then disappear again.
+Always remember that your ex could one day get hit by karma and you won’t even know it.
+Your ex could just deal with it alone or check up on you to see how you’re doing and then disappear again.
+What your ex does when karma catches up to him or her is hard to say.

 My ex hurt me badly

-I understand that your ex has hurt you severely once or multiple times and shattered your world.
+I understand that your ex hurt you badly once or multiple times and shattered your world.
 He or she likely acted coldly toward you during and after the breakup and refused to give you closure.
-Your ex probably even destroyed your self-esteem and coincidentally, ruined your dreams with his or her selfish actions.
+Your ex even affected your self-esteem and, coincidentally, ruined your life goals with his or her selfish actions.

-Because your ex has hurt you horribly, you now want him or her to experience hell.
+Because your ex has hurt you horribly, you now want him or her to experience hell and feel how you feel.
 I get that.
-You think that if you could just punish your ex that your ex would understand how much the relationship meant to you and how hurt you are.
+You think that if you could just punish your ex, your ex would understand how much the relationship meant to you and how hurt you are.

-It’s truly unfortunate that your ex doesn’t care much about how much he or she has hurt you right now, but you shouldn’t worry about that too much.
+It’s truly unfortunate that your ex is happy and doesn’t care much about hurting you right now.
+But despite that, you shouldn’t worry about what your ex thinks and cares about.
 Dumpers are in a completely different world after the breakup.
 They’re focusing on things they want to do, and as a result, forget about their ex.

 You’re likely asking yourself, “Why doesn’t my ex-boyfriend/ex-girlfriend care?
 Why am I the only one hurting?

 The truth is that your ex was in pain before the breakup.
-It wasn’t the kind of pain you’re going through now, but it was some kind of discontent nonetheless.
+It wasn’t the kind of pain you’re going through right now, but he or she felt unheard and/or angry.
 For that reason, your ex is now tired of the relationship and needs some alone time.

 Can you wish bad karma on someone?